ranga4all1/temp-forecasting/README.md

 2. Machine Learning -Linear Regression, XGBoost, Random Forest, etc.
 3. Deep Learning - RNN, LSTM

 Considering type and amount of data available, we will be focusing on classical/statistical models and frameworks e. g.
-Prophet for our task at hand.
+SARIMA and Prophet for our task at hand.

 Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.
 Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.